keyboardio/schematics/design_changes.md

 * We MUST combine the keyswitches and LEDs for each hand onto a single PCB.

+* We MUST remove the 3v support circuitry on the boards once we no longer need it

+* We SHOULD add a hardware interlock to give the boards a "can't be flashed over USB" mode for our more security-conscious users.

+* We MUST reevaluate the USB support circuitry (right now U1 prevents the ATMega from dropping the USB connection to flip from application code to bootloader or vice-versa.
+On the prototype run, we had to cut pin 1.)

+* We SHOULD look at what we might do to make the board more robust in the face of hobbyists doing dumb things.

+* We SHOULD swap out 0402 components for larger components to make test and repair easier

 ## PCB Layout

 * The USB connector SHOULD move to a position closer to the 'outside' of the left half of the keyboard.
 Right now, it comes out at a funny angle, which only works well with right-angle USB cables and is inconvenient from a cable management perspective.

+* We SHOULD add test points and pins for hobbyists to have their way with the boards.

 * We MUST change the angle and position of the interconnect RJ12 jacks.
 They're very difficult to connect as currently located.